 Many people suffer from dental anxiety and phobias that make it extremely difficult to receive the care they need to maintain good oral health.
 At Feather Touch Dental Care, we offer sedation dentistry options to help our patients relax throughout their treatment.
 Nitrous oxide sedation provides our patients in the Atlanta, GA, area with a solution to these types of fears and worries.
 This light sedative, also known as laughing gas, is inhaled through the nose during your procedure.
 It will help you achieve a state of deep relaxation but you will still be able to respond to questions and instruction from your dentist.
-To learn more about whether nitrous oxide sedation or oral conscious sedation is right for you, please contact our office to make an appointment with Dr. Neal Shah or Dr. Donald H. Ross.
+To learn more about whether nitrous oxide sedation or oral conscious sedation is right for you, please contact our office to make an appointment with Dr. Neal Shah, Dr. Donald Ross or Dr. David Kim

 Understanding How Nitrous Oxide Sedation Works